FomalhautBell/MOSA/README.md

-# MOSA: Mixed Observation Sequence Analysis
+# MOSA: MOdular Segmentation & Alignment Algorithm

 This repository hosts tooling for working with mixed-type temporal signals and phage module annotations.
 It contains two complementary components: